bhurn02/rms-invoicing/documents/memory-bank/electric-rate-management/ux-design-standards.md

 ## 🎨 **ANIMATED NOTIFICATION SYSTEM STANDARDS**

+### **⚠️ CRITICAL: Smart Notification Manager is MANDATORY**
+**All pages and implementations MUST use the Smart Notification Manager** developed in Phase 17.3.3.
+This is a **global standard** that prevents notification clutter and ensures consistent user experience across the entire application.

+**❌ DO NOT:**
+- Call `showSuccess()`, `showWarning()`, or `showError()` directly
+- Create custom notification logic without priority management
+- Allow multiple notifications to overlap
+- Show success messages when validation warnings are active

+**✅ ALWAYS:**
+- Use `showSmartNotification(type, title, message, persistent)` for all notifications
+- Implement `hasActiveValidationWarnings()` helper function
+- Track persistent notification IDs globally
+- Check DOM existence before creating duplicate warnings
+- Clear notifications on modal/page close

 ### **Beautiful Notification Design Pattern**
 All phases must implement the **animated notification system** developed in Phase 17, featuring: